 The Samoyed is the ground cloud of the canine kingdom and becoming increasingly popular as a family pet.
-His heavenly looks and charming personality make him a superstar in social media!
-But he is more than his polar bear looks!
+His heavenly looks and charming personality make him a superstar on social media.
+But he is more than his polar bear looks.

 The Samoyed hails from Siberia, just like other fluffy dogs like the Siberian Husky.
 Thousands of years ago, the Samoyedic people bred dogs to work the harsh freezing conditions of the coldest place on earth.
 And to keep them warm at night in the tents too.

 They were also very talented at hunting reindeer for food, leather, and fur.
 As well as protecting the tribes from predators.
-Gradually, the Samoyedic people realized that money could be made from reindeers, so the Sammy turned his talents to herding and protecting them too.
-The Sammy was a master of all trades!
-So impressed were the English arctic explorers that they took them back home.
+Gradually, the Samoyedic people realized that money could be made from reindeer, so the Sammy turned his talents to herding and protecting them too.
+The Sammy was a master of all trades.
+So impressed were the English Arctic explorers that they took them back home.

 In the late 18th century, Queen Alexandra fell in love with the breed and showed them off for the world to see.
 He made his way over to America, and the American Kennel Club (AKC) registered the first Sammy in 1906.

 In 1911, the famous Norwegian explorer Roald Amundsen chose several Samoyeds to join him on the first-ever successful expedition to the south pole.
 A more recently famous Samoyed that you might have come across on social media is Maya the Sammy.
 With 2.1 million followers, she is currently one of the most famous dogs in the world.